Animal field guide

 The creator's reasoning behind this Animal Principle and the biology that supports it.

-House Mouse teaches Wall-Edge Caution because House Mice live close to human structures, using cover, quick movement, and cautious exploration.
-The creator-why is not just what it looks like; it is why its body, place, food, danger, timing, and reproduction all point toward the same usable lesson.
+House Mouse teaches Wall-Edge Caution through its real biology: House Mice live close to human structures, using cover, quick movement, and cautious exploration.
+In AnimalDex, the lesson is tied to the animal itself — its body, habitat, movement, feeding, danger, and timing — so the principle feels earned instead of generic.

 How to identify a House Mouse